Toilet Paper vs. Facial Tissue: Why Flushing Tissues Destroys Commercial Plumbing

 No, standard facial tissues are not septic safe.
 Their engineered durability and slow disintegration can overwhelm septic systems, leading to solid accumulation in the tank, clogged leach fields, and system failure.
 The industry is moving toward stricter flushability standards, but conventional facial tissues do not meet these criteria.
 Only toilet paper designed for rapid dispersion should be used in any septic system.

-Can facial tissue be used as toilet paper?
+Can facial tissue be used as toilet paper in an emergency?

 Technically, you can use facial tissue as a substitute in an emergency, but it is not recommended and poses a significant plumbing risk.
 Unlike toilet paper, which is designed to fall apart quickly in water, facial tissue retains its strength and will not disperse.
 Even a few sheets can accumulate and create blockages.
 For routine use, always choose toilet paper to avoid costly plumbing issues.